How about points on my licence?

 People caught speeding could also have points added to their driving licence or, alternatively, they could be disqualified from driving for up to 56 days.
 Again, this will depend on how fast over the speed limit the driver was going.

-Our chart below sets out the new regulations in more detail.
+The chart above sets out the new regulations in more detail.

-What factors will make my speeding offence more severe and increase my fine?
+What will make my speeding offence more severe and increase my fine?